Cussonia bancoensis

 Cussonia bancoensis, commonly called the aky tree, is a montane rainforest tree of the ginsing, or ivy family (Araliaceae) Believed to be originally endemic to Ghana, but now feral throughout tropical West Africa It is up to 40 m height, with few branches, mostly vertical reiterations, each topped with a rosette of large five-pointed palmate leaves.
 The flowers are malodorous, and pollinated by flies.
-The wood is rich in potasium, and the ash is favored in making soap.
+The wood is rich in potassium, and the ash is favored in making soap.